komment-ai/sample-exports/README.md

 Users can have this output directly pushed to their own code repositories as part of a Komment pipeline.
 This enables developers to always have their docs reside alongside their code.

-These structured exported outputs can be leveraged to build downstream applications, automate processes, and gain valuable insights from the data and insights extracted by Komment from a codebase.
+These structured exported outputs can also be leveraged to build downstream applications and automate processes based on the data and insights extracted from a codebase by Komment.

 ---
 ### Contribution